Human skeleton found on UC Berkeley campus

-BERKELEY, Calif.
-(AP) — A human skeleton was discovered Tuesday in an unused building on a University of California, Berkeley, campus, officials said.
+BERKELEY, Calif. — A human skeleton was discovered Tuesday in an unused building on a University of California, Berkeley, campus, officials said.

 It’s unclear how many years the remains were in the shuttered building on the Clark Kerr Campus, which is a residential hall complex and event space that’s about a mile (1.61 kilometers) from the main campus, the university’s police department said in a statement.